-Meet the 72-Year-Old Who Used Rock Music to Fight British Nazis in the 1970s
+UK’s Rock Against Racism Used Music to Fight Nazis in the 1970s

-Global Citizen talks to the founder of Rock Against Racism about protests, politics, and Stormzy.
+Global Citizen talks to RAR cofounder Roger Huddle about protests, politics, and Stormzy.

 Global Citizens of the United Kingdom is a series that highlights Britons who dedicate their lives to helping people outside the borders of the UK.
 At a time when some world leaders are encouraging people to look inward, Global Citizen knows that only if we look outward, beyond ourselves, can we make the world a better place.

 What does it take to make a movement?
 You could say it’s a potent cocktail of gritty determination and intense public interest — sparked by something that challenges the very basis of a society’s moral compass.

 Roger Huddle, 72, co-founded Rock Against Racism in 1976 to protest the racism of the far-right (sound familiar?) — and he saw a definitive catalyst to his movement: rock star Eric Clapton’s infamous on-stage rant in the same year in support of controversial anti-immigration politician Enoch Powell.

 Take Action: Be the Generation to End Extreme Poverty